bookkeeper calculating their best bridging loan deposit

 Lenders require proof of a viable exit strategy, such as the sale of the property, refinancing, or another method to repay the loan.

-A clear and realistic exit strategy is crucial for securing a bridging loan, as it demonstrates the borrower's ability to repay the loan within the agreed timeframe.
+Developing a clear and realistic bridging loan exit strategy is crucial for securing this type of loan, as it demonstrates the borrower's ability to repay the loan within the agreed timeframe.

 Financial Stability and Creditworthiness